-legislative references to close-out netting is consistent with the increasing use by market participants of master agreements containing close-out netting provisions during the 1990s.
-Because the Insolvency Regulation was, in effect, an implementation of the Convention on Insolvency Proceedings, signed in Brussels on 23 November 1995, the drafting of which began in 1989, the drafting of which began in 1989, the could be seen as natural that the English version of the text would refer to the more traditional concept of set-off, rather than the modern contractual technique of close-out netting.
+Insolvency Proceedings, signed in Brussels on 23 November 1995, the drafting of which began in 1989, it could be seen as natural that the English version of the text would refer to the more traditional concept of set-off, rather than the modern contractual technique of close-out netting.
 By contrast, the Banks Winding-up Directive was adopted in 2001.
-The everincreasing use of master agreements by this time may explain why a reference in a Community legal text to the general legal concept of set-off was also accompanied by a more specific reference to the more modern evolution of master agreements containing close-out netting provisions.
+The ever-increasing use of master agreements by this time may explain why a reference in a Community legal text to the general legal concept of set-off was also accompanied by a more specific reference to the more modern evolution of master agreements containing close-out netting provisions.

 - 94. However, we should consider the current state of evolution of Community law in the area of set-off and netting, as well as the evolution of the market techniques at which Community law is aimed, rather than the historical circumstances when the Insolvency Regulation was adopted, to establish the proper teleological interpretation of the set-off protection in Article 6.
 The most recent provisions of Community law regarding set-off and netting are contained in the Collateral Directive adopted in 2002.
 The Collateral Directive provides some support for the view that the term 'set-off' may be broad enough to describe the acceleration and net settlement of claims.
 However, the Collateral Directive also supports the view that the overlapping concepts of close-out netting and set-off in the Collateral Directive are in certain respects distinct legal concepts. - 95.
-Article 2(1)(n) of the Collateral Directive defines 'close-out netting provision' as 'a provision of a financial collateral arrangement, or of an arrangement of which a financial collateral arrangement forms part, or, in the absence of any such provision, any statutory rule by which, on the occurrence of an enforcement event, whether through the operation of netting or set-off or otherwise: (i) the obligations of the parties are accelerated so as to be immediately due and expressed as an obligation to pay an amount representing their estimated current value, or are terminated and replaced by an obligation to pay such an amount; and/or (ii) an account is taken
+Article 2(1)(n) of the Collateral Directive defines 'close-out netting provision' as 'a provision of a financial collateral arrangement, or of an arrangement of which a financial collateral arrangement forms part, or, in the absence of any such provision, any statutory rule by which, on the occurrence of an enforcement event, whether through the operation of netting or set-off or otherwise: (i) the obligations of the parties are accelerated so as to be immediately due and expressed as an obligation to pay an amount representing their estimated current value, or are terminated and replaced by an obligation to pay such an amount; and/or (ii) an account is taken of what is due from each party to the other in respect of such obligations, and a net sum equal to the balance of the account is payable by the party from whom the larger amount is due to the other party'.

-See Jean-Pierre Deguée, Advisor - Belgian Banking and Finance Commission, Directive 2001/24/EC on the reorganisation and winding up of credit institutions finally establishes uniform private international law for banking insolvency proceedings, International Conference on Bankruptcy Reform, Siena, 6-7 December 2000, p.
+&lt;sup>45 See Jean-Pierre Deguée, Advisor - Belgian Banking and Finance Commission, Directive 2001/24/EC on the reorganisation and winding up of credit institutions finally establishes uniform private international law for banking insolvency proceedings, International Conference on Bankruptcy Reform, Siena, 6-7 December 2000, p.
 2, footnotes 6 & 7.

-The EC Regulation on Insolvency Proceedings: A Commentary and Annotated Guide (G. Moss, I. Fletcher & S. Isaacs, eds., 2002), pp. 1-14.
+&lt;sup>46 The EC Regulation on Insolvency Proceedings: A Commentary and Annotated Guide (G. Moss, I. Fletcher & S. Isaacs, eds., 2002), pp. 1-14.

-Directive 2001/24/EC of the European Parliament and of the Council of 4 April 2001 on the reorganisation and winding up of credit institutions, OJ L 125, 5.5.2001, p.
+&lt;sup>47 Directive 2001/24/EC of the European Parliament and of the Council of 4 April 2001 on the reorganisation and winding up of credit institutions, OJ L 125, 5.5.2001, p.
 15.

-Directive 2002/47/EC of the European Parliament and of the Council of 6 June 2002 on financial collateral arrangements, OJ L 168, 27.06.2002, p.
+&lt;sup>48 Directive 2002/47/EC of the European Parliament and of the Council of 6 June 2002 on financial collateral arrangements, OJ L 168, 27.06.2002, p.
 43.